Fernap/UberASMTool/assets/readme.txt

 -                         The DBR                                   -
 ---------------------------------------------------------------------

-By default, UAT sets the DBR to the appropriate bank when calling resource code for labels other than nmi:.
+By default, UAT sets the DBR (data bank register) to the appropriate bank when calling resource code for labels other than nmi:.
 This behavior is often not needed, and can be turned off for a resource if its .asm file contains the exact line (starting at column 1 even)

 ;>dbr off